 There’s a lot to think about come race day — the logistics of getting to the starting line, what you’re going to eat for breakfast, your race pace strategy — but aside from your running shoes, don’t forget to plan for your race day outfit as well.
-Anything from nagging blisters to chafing can cause major issues while you count down the miles.
+Anything from nagging blisters to chafing can cause major issues while you count down the kilometers.
 Don’t be unprepared; use our tips below to ensure that you stay comfortable and focused on your performance during your marathon.

 Be cautious about cotton

 All-cotton gear can soak up moisture and cause blisters while also weighing you down.
 Whether it’s your tank or your socks, it's sometimes best to stay away from 100 percent cotton clothes and look for running-specific performance gear instead — made from a blend of fabric that wicks away sweat to help you stay dry, with compression technology to help you maintain endurance and recover faster.

 Think about the details

 Not all training gear is created equal, so think carefully about your running needs before you decide on a purchase.
 Look for seamless construction, or make sure any seams won’t rub your skin while you run.
 Look for mesh panels placed in areas where you know you’ll need extra ventilation, such as your lower back or underneath the arms.
 If you know that you like to run without a lot of accessories, strategically placed zippered pockets on your pants or jacket can ensure you have enough room for everything you need to take with you.